 Whenever an incision is made, there will be a scar.
-I make every effort to hide scars in unobtrusive regions, and I want them to heal as well as possible.
+I make every effort to hide scars in unobtrusive regions, and I want all of them to heal as well as possible.
 All scars go through a normal evolution while they are healing, and there are some things we can do to help scars look as good as possible.
-I think it is best to understand how scars heal, so that you know what to expect.
+I think it is best to understand how scars heal, so that you know what to expect:

 Right after surgery, sutures are used to hold the skin edges together.
 Until the epidermis (top layer of skin) heals across the incision, there may be some scabs present.
 If your incision is covered with a steri-strip, you do not need to do anything.
 If it is open to air and you see scabs, I recommend using topical antibiotic creams such as polysporin or bacitracin, for the first 10 to 14 days after surgery.

 The most recent advance in scar treatment is a product named Embrace.
-It combines the old gold standard of scar treatment (silicone sheeting) with active tension release over the scar.
+It combines the old gold standard of scar treatment (silicone sheeting) with active tension-release over the scar.
 Please read this page to learn more about it.
 For high tension scars such as an abdominoplasty, I recommend that you consider using this product.
 If you are not going to use Embrace, then I recommend we follow my old protocol: